daveythacher/LED_Matrix_RP2040/README.md

 ### algorithm
 This is the name of the LED panel driver or algorithm used to talk to the panel.
 Note some drivers from Macroblock, ChipOne, etc. are not fully documented and are suspected of having a NDA.
 This project does not plan to use any information violating such agreeements.
 (Note the modular nature of this could allow dissemination without such information.)

-GEN 1 panels (standard panels) currently use BCM or traditional PWM.
+GEN 1 panels (standard panels) currently use ON/OFF (ON_OFF), BCM or PWM.
 (Traditional PWM works better with FPGA, but this is not supported by this code base.)
 These generally require a tradeoff in quality, refresh and/or density.

 GEN 2 panels (hardware PWM panels without memory) can only be TLC5946 (incomplete) currently.
 These allow higher refresh rates at high quality.